2chaynz/Dancing-donut-and-cube-in-terminal/README.md

 - Basic understanding of C programming

 Example :
-Compile the donut with : clang donut.c -o donut
-Run the donut with : ./donut
+Compile the donut with : "clang donut.c -o donut" and run the donut with : "./donut"